-08 | INSIGHT 2 Organizations are looking to innovate with deep learning.
-INTRODUCTION The AI/ML Opportunity We're on the cusp of an AI/ML-driven revolution in business.
+INTRODUCTION The AI/ML opportunity We are at an inflection point in the digital world.
+McKinsey predicts that AI is projected to add up to \$15 trillion to the global economy in the next decade.
 IDC forecasts that the global AI/ML market will grow more than 18% year over year in 2022.
-Many experts believe that AI/ML will be the next disruptive technology to refactor the Fortune 500, just as the internet has done over the past several decades.
+Many experts believe that AI/ML is the next disruptive technology to refactor the Fortune 500, just as the internet has done over the past several decades.
+Today's AI capabilities have dramatically evolved enabling organizations to solve unprecedented, complicated, and large challenges that deliver game-changing results.
 To come out ahead in this revolution, companies need to use AI/ML for more than just gaining efficiencies or streamlining operations.
 Organizations have to drive innovation, changing how people live and how business is done.
 That means understanding the AI use cases that will drive business outcomes, then developing the capability to deploy AI/ML at scale across their organizations.
 The companies that rise to this challenge will be the winners in a new AI/ML-driven economy.
 To take the pulse of where companies are in their AI/ML maturity, SambaNova surveyed 600 AI/ML, data, research, customer experience and cloud infrastructure leaders at the director level and above.
-Almost all respondents (94%) utilized high-performance computing infrastructure and applications.
-We found that while these technical leaders are optimistic about AI/ML's potential, they face pain points as they attempt to scale, including a lack of trained talent and the limits of computing architecture itself.
+Almost all respondents (94%) utilized highperformance computing infrastructure and applications.
+We found that these technical leaders see the value AI/ML brings, but they face pain points as they attempt to scale, including a lack of trained talent and the limits of computing architecture itself.
 These issues will become more pressing as organizations invest in compute-intensive deep learning applications and use AI/ML to drive more of their business operations.
 Overcoming barriers to scale will be key to unlocking AI/ML's true promise to revolutionize business.
 The global AI/ML market will grow more than 18% year over year in 2022.

 Almost all respondents utilized highperformance computing infrastructure and applications.

-INSIGHT 1 Organizations Have High Aspirations for Their AI/ML Initiatives.
+INSIGHT 1 Organizations are scaling up their investments in strategic technology, especially AI/ML.
 Most respondents reported that their organizations are scaling up their investments in strategic technology, especially AI/ML.
 Over two-thirds (70%) of respondents said their organizations plan to allocate more than \$100 million of IT budget toward strategic technology goals, and almost one-third (32%) said more than 20% of their IT budget is dedicated to AI/ML.
 Two-thirds of respondents said their organization plans to significantly increase their investment in AI/ML in the next five years.